rgcoe/rgcoe.github.io/_drafts/4_note.md

 1. Document your work as if there's an auditor ready to check it when you finish
 1. When you receive comments/suggestions on a paper or other piece of work, make sure you understand the motivation behind each comment so that your next piece of work can benefit
 1. AI is a powerful tool, not as a magic box
+1. Be unafraid to admit you don't understand something and excited to learn

+Conversely, you as a student can expect me as an advisor to:

+1. Put your best interest first
+1.